fisharebest/webtrees/CONTRIBUTING.md

 * You would usually run `composer install` before starting any develoment.
 This loads all the development tools, including the PHP debug bar, the build scripts, the analysis and testing tools.
 You would then run `composer install --no-dev` before committing any changes.

-* The PHP Debug Bar can set a large number of HTTP headers, and you may need to increase the size of buffers in your webserver configuration.
-There are some notes in the file `app/Http/Middleware/UseDebugbar.php`.

 * You can use a "pre-commit hook" to run checks on your code before you commit them to your local repository.
 To do this, rename the file `.git/hooks/pre-commit.sample` to `.git/hooks/pre-commit` and then add this line at the end of the file: `composer webtrees:pre-commit-hook`.

 ### NPM